-- 1.1 Offering affected students, the chance to move to another course. - 1.2 Delivering a modified version of the same course. - 1.3 Aiding affected students to switch to a different provider.
+- 6.1 Offering affected students, the chance to move to another course. - 6.2 Delivering a modified version of the same course. - 6.3 Aiding affected students to switch to a different provider. - 6.4 Where appropriate and regulations allow with students' agreement, some students in the relevant categories may also be considered for exit awards and or transfer to the Lead Provider's main campus.
+In all cases, students will be supported with enough information to help them make informed decisions.

 The College's Student Support team will be notified of students affected in the event of any of the above steps being taken.
-The Student Support team will contact affected students and provide detailed information, advice and guidance based on their individual circumstances in line with guidance provided in the Student Protection Plan.
+The Student Support team will contact affected students and provide detailed information, advice and guidance based on their individual circumstances in line with guidance provided in the Student Protection Plan and the Lead Provider.